Faculty of Information & Communication Technology

 S.No.
 Course Code Course Title Prerequisite Credit Hours

-4 MATHP-111 Linear Algebra 3-0
+4 MATHP-111 Linear Algebra NIL 3-0

 Fourth Semester